 The transformation wrought by Europe's two world wars cannot be overstated.
 World War I marked the transition away from 19th century warfare while World War II demonstrated just how destructive modern war could be.
 Revisit the epic battles and heroic sacrifices of the Somme and D-Day in museums, memorials and on the battlefields themselves.
 From the heart of Paris to the cliffs of Normandy, learn how both conflicts changed the course of history.
 See more journeys in our eCatalog!

-• Exclusive: Tour the Normandy coast in a small group and take part in a wreath laying ceremony at a D-Day landing beach.
+• EXCLUSIVE!
+Tour the Normandy coast in a small group and take part in a wreath laying ceremony at a D-Day landing beach.

 • Visit famous WWI and WWII battle sites in the company of expert guides.